 Final Thoughts on Where to Stay in the Redwoods?

-We don’t like to play favourites, but Mendocino is an incredible destination!
+I don’t like to play favorites, but Mendocino is an incredible destination!
 It oozes creativity out of every nook and cranny and has some quiet little beaches where you can kick back and enjoy the sunshine.
-If you were to force our hand, this would be our top pick overall.
+If you were to force my hand, this would be my top pick overall.

 That being said, all four towns mentioned in this guide have their own unique charms.
 The Redwoods National and State Parks form one of the most diverse regions in the United States – both culturally and scenically.
-We hope this guide has helped you narrow down your options, but honestly, we recommend taking a car and ticking a couple of them off during your trip.
+I hope this guide has helped you narrow down your options, but honestly, I recommend taking a car and ticking a couple of them off during your trip.

-Looking for more info on travelling to Redwoods and USA?
+Looking for more info on traveling to Redwoods and USA?